How Scootable plans scooter-legal routes

 - a posted speed sign recorded in OpenStreetMap;

-- the official NJDOT or PennDOT speed record, where a road matches one;
+- the official NJDOT, NJGIN, or PennDOT speed record, where a road matches one;

-- a hand-correction I’ve added where I know the real number;
+- a rider confirmation I’ve added where I know the real number;

 - and, when none of those exist, a guess from the type of road — a residential street with no sign on file is assumed to be a slow local road.